corpnewt/CorpBot.py/README.md

 	   └─ Searches the user's hardware for a specific search term.
 	  $hw [user] [build]
 	   └─ Lists the hardware for either the user's default build - or the passed build.
+	  $lhw [user]
+	   └─ Lists only the titles of the builds for the specified user - or yourself if n...
 	  $listhw [user]
 	   └─ Lists the builds for the specified user - or yourself if no user passed.
 	  $mainhw [build]